MorningCoffeeZombie/vswitch/README.md

 VPN Provider: NordVPN
 VPN Provider: Publicly available VPNs (use at your own risk)

-# LinuxVPNKillswitch
+# LinuxVPNKillswitch (vswitch)
 **vswitch**: "VPN kill Switch"
 A Linux VPN killswitch designed, primarily, for OpenVPN via NordVPN hosting.

 This script was written natively on Solus OS built with compatibility in-mind for Debian based systems.

-The methodology employed is to utilize ufw, an uncomplicated firewall, to block out all traffic not traveling through tun0.
+The methodology employed is to utilize ufw, an uncomplicated firewall, to block out all traffic not traveling through tun+ (tun0).
 In the event of a VPN disconnect all traffic will be blocked via firewall until either the connection is reestablished or the vswitch is disabled.

 A custom hosts file is also included.
 This will attempt to limit spam/ads/intrusive behavior from less reputable domains.
 At time of installation you will be prompted to install or skip this file.
 Should you choose to install; a backup hosts file will be created in the same directory and named "hosts.BAK20181027-1735" where the string of numbers represent the date of installation in ISO format.